kasko/docs/source/rest_api/index.rst

 Convert an already created policy to a paid policy.

-This API request should be made after payment has been taken for the policy by the distirbutor.
+This API request should be made after payment has been taken for the policy by the distributor.
 This will trigger the KASKO platform to email the customer the Policy Documents.

 Definition
 ~~~~~~~~~~